-- Do not include any short-term capital gain or (loss) in the computation for lines 1, 2, 3, and 4. - You may include, in your computation, only net long-term capital gains from qualifying assets acquired from Arizona sources. - If you cannot determine the acquisition date of an asset, including mutual funds, the long-term capital gain from that asset does not qualify for the allowable subtraction. - If you received form(s) 165 Schedule K-1(NR) from a Partnership, 120S Schedule K-1 from an S corporation, or 141AZ Schedule K-1(NR) from an estate or trust, be sure to include those qualifying net long-term capital gain amounts in you computation.
+As a nonresident, you may include in your computation only net long-term capital gains from qualifying assets acquired from Arizona sources.

+- If you cannot determine the acquisition date of an asset, including mutual funds, the long-term capital gain from that asset does not qualify for the allowable subtraction.
+For the purpose of the allowable subtraction, these assets are considered to have been acquired before January 1, 2012. - An asset acquired by gift or inheritance is considered acquired on the date if was acquired by gift-giver or the deceased individual. - If you receive Form(s) 165 Schedule K-1 from a partnership, 120S Schedule K-1 from an S corporation, or 141AZ Schedule K-1 from an estate or trust, be sure to include those qualifying net long-term capital gain amounts in your computation.